dlbewley/guifreelife-src/content/blog/OpenShift-Windows-Containers-part-1.md

 ns1-01.azure-dns.com.
 ```

-## Creating an Azure Service Prinicpal
+## Creating an Azure Service Principal

 The OpenShift installer will authenticate as an [Azure application][12] to provision the cluster resources.
 The [cloud credential operator][7] will also use this credential to mint other more targeted credentials for use by the openshift-image-registry, openshift-ingress, and openshift-machine-api operators.